 Lastly, there is hard rock, which, according to Herrenknecht, is a mixture of minerals and/or fractions of rock with mineral cohesion.
 "Rock" is a largely generic description, and includes a wide variety of types such as soft formations to gneiss or granite, with hardness ratings up to 400 MPa (megapascal, a unit of pressure).

 A Robbins mega-sized slurry machine, measuring 44.8-ft.
 (13.7 m) in diameter, launched at an urban job site for the Hiroshima Expressway Line 5 project.
 The new Expressway Line 5 tunnel will directly connect Hiroshima's urban area with a major national highway network and is expected to improve access to Hiroshima Airport.

-Of course, hard rock TBMs are applicable.
-The ideal choice is a single shield TBM, which functions well when tunneling through rock and other stable, non-groundwater-bearing soils.
-Single shield TBMs feature a rotating cutter head equipped with disc cutters able to penetrate 32 tons (29 t) per disc.
+With a Single Shield TBM, the tunnel is lined with precise precast concrete segments.
+Single Shield TBMs feature a rotating cutter head equipped with disc cutters able to penetrate 32 tons (29 t) per disc.
 The rolling movement of the discs allows for breaking chips from rock, while buckets near the cutter heads catch the fallout.

 Ultimately, all TBMs are incredible machines.
 And while it may be that we've grown used to the concept of mechanical achievement, TBMs are in a class of their own.
 Perhaps take a minute to consider as you drive through a tunnel; we've created a massive tool capable of digging through whatever underground condition the planet created.
 This is nothing short of remarkable.
 And the remarkable surrounds us.
 CEG